At the top in its fields

 National Taiwan University Ranking: Performance Ranking of Scientific Papers for World Universities

-The NTU ranking is purely based on the analysis of the publication and citation data included in the Web of Science database of Thomson Reuters.
+The NTU Ranking is based on the analysis of publication and citation data included in the Clarivate Analytics Web of Science database, which emphasises volume in addition to influence.
 NTU's analyses are in part normalised by academic fields, but by emphasising volume alongside research impact, the general rankings of NTU also highlight fields in which large publication and citation volumes are typical (particularly natural sciences and biomedicine).
 In field-specific rankings, the assessment is limited to selected fields..

 More information: http://nturanking.lis.ntu.edu.tw/